 ADVOCACY & INTERSECTIONALITY

 Our Advocacy Team ensures that everything we do is grounded in equity, inclusion, and systemic change.
-Their mahi is driven by a commitment to amplifying underrepresented voices, uplifting intersectional experiences, and making space for kōrero that challenges and inspires.
+This mahi is driven by a commitment to amplifying underrepresented voices, uplifting intersectional experiences, and making space for kōrero that challenges and inspires.

 Key initiatives include: